elimin8r/elimin8r/README.md

 ###  CLI commands

-`White Label` comes with the following CLI commands:
+`LMN8R` comes with the following CLI commands:

 -  `npm run watch`: watches all SASS and JavaScript files, and recompiles them to CSS when they change.